Mubarakjk/Mymz-World-Child-Care-Website-Project-Case-Study-/README.md

 # Mymz World Child Care – Website Project (Case Study)

 This repository is a case study of a real website project I collaborated on with my cousin, an experienced web developer, for my mum’s childcare business, *Mymz World*.
-This repo documents **my contributions**, the content I helped organise, and what I learned during the project.
+This repo documents **my contributions**, the coding and content work I did, the skills I used, and what I learned during the project.

+---

+## 🛠 Skills Used
+- HTML, CSS, JavaScript
+- Responsive design and layout adjustments
+- Debugging and testing website functionality
+- Content creation and structuring
+- Version control (Git/GitHub)
+- Collaboration and communication in a team project

 ---